CA-APM/asm2atc/README.md

 The following metrics are mapped to the `Synthetic Monitor` vertex:
 * Uptime (%)
+* Last Check Status
 * Errors Per Interval
 * Total Time (ms)
 * Connect Time (ms)
 * Download Time (ms)
 * Processing Time (ms)

+In addition, the script will look for existing `BUSINESSTRANSACTION` nodes in the ATC map and connect the corresponding `Synthetic Monitor` vertex to it if:
+ * `BUSINESSTRANSACTION.Business Service == Synthetic Monitor.folder`
+ * `BUSINESSTRANSACTION.Name` =~ `Synthetic Monitor.monitor` \*via ASM\*, i.e. the name must start with the monitor name and also contain "via ASM".

+E.g. the `BUSINESSTRANSACTION` vertex with `Business Service` attribute "Ticketing" and `name` "TixChange Step 13 via ASM 10" will match a `Synthetic Monitor` vertex with `folder` "Ticketing" and `monitor` "TixChange".

 ## Custom Management Modules
 A Management Module is not included but all alerts that are defined for the monitors will be mapped to the corresponding vertex.
-This can be used for alerting via any channels provide in DX OI.
+This can be used for alerting via any channels provided in DX OI.

 ## Debugging and Troubleshooting
-Enable additional printf commands in `asm2atc.sh`.
+Enable additional printf commands in `asm2atc.sh` to get debugging output.

 ## Support